Sakshi-Srivastava19/Hotel-Booking-Analysis/README.md

 Hotel-Booking-Analysis
 🚀 Exploring Hotel Booking Trends with Python! 📊🏨

 I recently worked on an Exploratory Data Analysis (EDA) project using the Hotel Bookings dataset.
 The goal?
-To uncover patterns in hotel reservations, cancellations, and seasonality trends.
+To uncover patterns in hotel reservations, cancellations, and seasonality trends.**This task was provided by catalys company for the role as Data Analyst Intern**

 🔍 Key Insights:
 ✔️ Identified peak booking months and seasonality patterns 📆